varkenvarken/blenderaddons-ng/optimization notes/select_colinear_edges.md

 # inlining

-Python function calls are slow, so we inline the normalized direction calculation
+Python function calls are slow, so lets first inline the normalized direction calculation

 That runs in 85 ms or 11.5 Ops/s, only a slight improvement.
-But we also see that normalization takes up a lot of time, while we don´t need that for the call to the angle() method as this will take care of it itself.
+But we also see that normalization takes up a lot of time (lines 90 and 95), while we don´t need that for the call to the `angle()` method as this will take care of it itself.

 ```Timer unit: 1e-06 s